|

 Covering letter

-It's useful if you tell us a little about yourself - but only what's pertinent.
-Keep it brief and businesslike; a single page is enough.
+It's useful if you tell us a little about yourself - but keep it brief and businesslike; a single page is enough.

 A few pointers:

-- How experienced a writer are you?
-We'd like to know about any of your writing that's been professionally published or any major competitions you‘ve won.
+- We'd like to know about any of your writing that's been professionally published or any major competitions you've won.
 Rejected work doesn't count, neither does any material that you self-published or paid someone to print on your behalf.

 - Have you any specialist knowledge or relevant experience?
 For example, have you worked in law enforcement, forensic medicine, social work, criminal psychology, victim support?
 Or have you been a criminal yourself?